programmer-rahul/colorcraft/README.md

 ## 💖 Show Support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you liked the project!